j-hc/Reddit_ChatBot_Python/README.md

 ```python
 @chatbot.event.on_message
 ```
-The event of receving a normal chat message.
+The event of receving a regular chat message.

 ```python
 @chatbot.event.on_ready